yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 ### Supported YugabyteDB topologies

-The YugabyteDB connector can be used with a standalone YugabyteDB server or with a distributed setup of YugabyteDB servers.

 As mentioned in the beginning, YugabyteDB (for all versions > 2024.1.1) supports logical replication slots.
-This means that any node in a YugabyteDB cluster can be configured for logical replication, and consequently the Debezium YugabyteDB connector can connect and communicate with the server using [YugabyteDB Java driver](../../reference/drivers/java/yugabyte-jdbc-reference).
-Should this server fail, the connector receives an error and restarts, upon restart, the connector connects to the available node and continues streaming from that node.
+The Debezium YugabyteDB connector can communicate with the server by connecting to any node using the [YugabyteDB Java driver](../../../reference/drivers/java/yugabyte-jdbc-reference).
+Should any node fail, the connector receives an error and restarts.
+Upon restart, the connector connects to any available node and continues streaming from that node.

 ### Setting up multiple connectors for same database server

 Debezium uses replication slots to stream changes from a database.
-These replication slots maintain the current position in form of a LSN (Log Sequence Number).
+These replication slots maintain the current position in form of a LSN.
 This helps YugabyteDB keep the WAL available until it is processed by Debezium.
 A single replication slot can exist only for a single consumer or process - as different consumer might have different state and may need data from different position.

 Since a replication slot can only be used by a single connector, it is essential to create a unique replication slot for each Debezium connector.
 Although when a connector is not active, YugabyteDB may allow other connector to consume the replication slot - which could be dangerous as it may lead to data loss as a slot will emit each change just once [[See More](#reminder)].